TykTechnologies/tyk-docs-hugo/tyk-docs/content/planning-for-production/ensure-high-availability/uptime-tests.md

 The primary Gateway will then run the uptime tests allocated to the cluster (shard group).

-The node running the uptime test will have a worker pool defined so that it can execute tests simultaneously every few seconds determined by a node-configurable interval loop.
+The Gateway running the uptime test will have a worker pool defined so that it can execute tests simultaneously every few seconds determined by a Gateway-configurable interval loop.
 Depending on how many uptime tests are being run, this worker pool should be increased or decreased as needed.

 ## Initial configuration